freeCodeCamp/freeCodeCamp/docs/how-to-translate-files.md

 - **Proofreading** the translations for all of the above.

   Proofreaders verify that the community contributed translations are uniform in tone and free of common issues like typos, etc. In short, they ensure that the quality of translations is high.
-Note that we do not use machine translations for a reason.
+Note that we don't use machine translations for a reason.

 > [!WARNING]
 > We are no longer using GitHub to translate files directly, if you are a returning contributor head to our [translation platform](https://translate.freecodecamp.org/) instead.